arnaud-lb/php-memory-profiler/README.md

     make
     make install

+If libjudy is installed in a non-standard path (/usr or /usr/local), you can specify it like this:

+    ./configure --with-judy-dir=/opt/homebrew/Cellar/judy/1.0.5

 ## Loading the extension

 The extension can be loaded on the command line, just for one script: